EduardoKrausME/moodle-local_kopere_bi/readme.md

 # Moodle Local Kopere BI

-This plugin was developed to provide visual and interactive data analysis for Moodle environments, enabling educators and administrators to better understand student performance and engagement.
+The **Kopere BI** plugin was designed to provide **visual and interactive data analysis** for Moodle environments.
+It empowers educators and administrators with actionable insights into student performance, engagement, and overall course effectiveness.

+## Requirements
+To function properly, **Kopere BI** requires the [**local_kopere_dashboard**](https://github.com/EduardoKrausME/moodle-local-kopere_dashboard) plugin to be installed.

 ## Features